For all those big chocolate fans, you can grow these Plants and Flowers that Smell Like Chocolate. Our list contains both indoor and outdoor plants.

 Carolina allspice is not only useful for its fragrant flowers that smell like chocolate but also the foliage that emits a cinnamon-like scent.
 It also produces a delicious, edible spice.

 Just snip off its twigs and allow them to dry in the sun, then smash up the bark and use it like cinnamon.

 5. Chocolate Mint

 This has to be one of the best Chocolate Scented Herbs on this list.
 Grow chocolate mint in a container or on the ground to add a hint of minty chocolate fragrance to your garden and food.

 This perennial grows well in USDA zones 3-10.
 Plant in partial sun, but beware when you plant it directly on the ground, as it can be invasive.

 Here are the best types of mint you must grow

 6. Chocolate Orchid

-This vigorous perennial vine is famous for its chocolate scented flowers.
-Its fruits are edible too.
-You can also grow it in pots.
-Its unusual flowers look amazing and blooms prolifically in full sun to partial shade.
+This vigorous perennial vine is famous for its flowers that smell like chocolate.
+Its fruits are edible, too, and you can also grow it in pots in full sun to partial shade.